Spec-Ops/credentials-polyfill/README.md

 ## Getting a Pending Credential Operation

-The `getPendingOperation` method is only used by credential curators to complete a pending `get` or `store` credentials operation once authorization has been provided by the entity.
+The `getPendingOperation` method is only used by credential repositories to complete a pending `get` or `store` credentials operation once authorization has been provided by the entity.